LordFuzzBear/week2ResearchRepoDemo/reflections/reflectiveJournal.md

 ### Activity 7
 * **Write a Python program that takes 10 numbers as input from user and find their sum and average.**

+Sum = 0
+print("Please enter 10 numbers\n")
+for i in range (1,11):
+    num = int(input("Number %d = " %i))
+    Sum = Sum + num

+avg = Sum / 10

+print("The sum of these numbers equals:", Sum) print("The average of these numbers equals:", avg)

+**_-Note: A slightly more difficult one for myself, combining different functions that I have just learned in some self-directed study.
+I like the use of %d and %i, a placeholder to specify integer values.
+Implementing loops is still new to me, I had to do a little bit of research and still have much learning to do!
+I'm also still not confident with lists, which I would like to use in this code, so I need to do some more practice._**

+✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿

+### Activity 8
+* **Write a program in Python Sharp to display the multiplication table of a given integer.**

+print("Multiplication Table (up to 10)")
+num = int(input("Enter a number: "))
+for y in range(1,11):
+    print(num,"x", y, "=", num*y)

+**_-Note: This one was a lot more simple, and I probably should be using it irl (I don't know all of my times tables).
+I'm also not sure what "Python Sharp" is!
+Is that how you get a table format?_**

+✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿

+### Graphs

+This week in class there was a mention of graphs, but I couldn't see anything written about it on canvas.
+I know it was said that we don't have to know what graphs are, but hearing that other people had already written about it prompted me to do my own research.
+My initial knowledge of graphs was limited to pie charts and bar graphs, however I knew that this was unlikely to be what Roman was talking about.
+So after looking into what graphs are with a class mate, here is my new found understanding:
+Graphs are a type of data structure (a way to store and organize data) that are commonly used in computer science.
+A graph is a collection of objects called nodes or vertices, that a connected with lines that are called edges.
+Graphs can be directed (sometimes known as a digraph), or undirected.
+A directed graph is named such because the connection, the edge, between each of the nodes goes only one way (Node "A" --> node "B").
+This can be demonstarted with web pages: The web pages (with unique URL's) are the nodes.
+One web page(A) may have a link (the edge) to another web page(B), but it is likely that web page B will not contain a link to web page A. There are, of course, exceptions to this.
+The example of an undirected graph that was shown to me is a social network.
+For example: Facebook users are the nodes, and if two users are friends, this is the edge between them.
+This is an undirected edge because if User A is friends with User B, User B must also be friends with User A.

+I observed online that my peers on campus were to make a video graph.
+(This is a side note, but my bad social anxiety is a reason I am drawn to IT.
+I will admit that I am thankful that I was not there, as being made to be the centre of attention in any way, peaks stress for someone like me.
+It freaks me out when we a put on the spot and made to speak in front of the whole class, or forced to interact.)
+I spoke to one of my class mates who did physically attend this class, and I think I have an okay understanding.
+They were to video one person, while being videoed by another person, and so on, until somebody moves out of frame.
+In this circumstance, the people are the nodes, and the video is the directed edge between them.
+I think it is a directed graph because it needs to be more than 3 people participating (no two people are videoing each other).
+Video only goes one way.

 ## 🌸💮🌸💮🌸💮🌸💮🌸💮🌸💮🌸 Week 5 🌸💮🌸💮🌸💮🌸💮🌸💮🌸💮🌸💮